Navigating the Start Date for H-1B Transfer Employees

 A common question employers ask is, “When can an H-1B transfer employee legally start working for us?”
 The timing is important because it can affect the legal status of both the employee and the employer.
 Here’s what you need to know:

 It is legally possible for an H-1B employee to begin working with the new employer once USCIS has received the transfer petition.
-However, most experts recommend a more cautious approach, where the employee starts work only after receiving confirmation from USCIS that the transfer has been approved.
+Most experts recommend that the employee start work only after receiving confirmation from USCIS that the transfer has been approved.

-In some cases, the employee may also begin working once the USCIS has confirmed that the transfer application fees have been processed—this typically happens within 4 to 7 days, but can sometimes take up to 1-2 weeks.
+In some cases, the employee can begin working once USCIS confirms that the transfer application fees have been processed.
+This typically occurs within 4 to 7 days, but it can sometimes take up to 1 to 2 weeks.

 Let’s break down the different timing options available when setting the start date for an H-1B transfer employee.